behzad19971997/MLOps-Practical-1/README.md

 This is my first GitHub repository for the Reproducibility &amp; Model Deployment course.
 Author: Javad Pourmostafa
 ## About this Repo
 This is my first GitHub repository for the MLOps practical session.
+# add a new changes on github web